hydrogen-dev/hydro-docs/press/findi-press-release.md

 -   Free to join, no membership dues
 -   Joint research and product development, symposiums, industry consulting
 -   Chain- and protocol-agnostic, with a mission to support public blockchains
+-   Financial executives, startups, consultants, academics, and governments invited to participate
--   Members and companies representing over $1 trillion in assets joined before launch
+-   Members overseeing over $1 trillion in assets and tens of millions of customers joined before launch